Crocsx/dev.to/blog-posts/share-component-across-front-end-framework-using-nx-and-web-component/post.part2.md

     }
 ```

-But this wouldn't allow us to add some `<style>` at runtime.
-Also, we are going to make much more significant structures, and having to reuse the same markup structures repeatedly is quite painful; it would be great to have some kind of [template](Using templates and slots - Web Components | MDN (mozilla.org))...
+As you may know, this method doesn't allow us to append some `<style>` tag.
+Therefore, we are unable to create new styles unless we manually write a class and add some global rules.
+Also, this approach is pretty poor in performance, as we recreate all the content for every change of our attribute.
+It would be great to have some kind of template...

-Well, it turns out there is one; outside of our class, create a template and add the styling you like :
+Well, it turns out there is [template](Using templates and slots - Web Components | MDN (mozilla.org)) element that would suit our need!
+Templates are not rendered in the DOM, but can still be referenced via Javascript.
+We can then clone this template inside our Shadow DOM once and access it across our components.

+Let's create one outside of our component class and assign the styles we like.

 ```
 const template = document.createElement('template');